mitsuba-renderer/drjit/src/python/docstr.rst

     Returns:
         int | drjit.ArrayBase: the bit-reversed version of ``arg``.

+.. topic:: mul_hi

+    Return the high part of an integer product

+    This function multiplies two signed or unsigned 32 bit operands and returns the upper 32 bit of the result.

+    Args:
+        arg0 (int | drjit.ArrayBase): A Python or Dr.Jit array
+        arg1 (int | drjit.ArrayBase): A Python or Dr.Jit array

+    Returns:
+        int | drjit.ArrayBase: High part of the multiplication result

+.. topic:: mul_wide

+    Return all bits of an integer product

+    This function multiplies two signed or unsigned 32 bit operands and returns the full 64 bit result.

+    Args:
+        arg0 (int | drjit.ArrayBase): A Python or Dr.Jit array
+        arg1 (int | drjit.ArrayBase): A Python or Dr.Jit array

+    Returns:
+        int | drjit.ArrayBase: High part of the multiplication result

 .. topic:: compress

     Compress a mask into an array of nonzero indices.